ebzimny01/gd_chromium_ext/README.md

 10. Click on each hometown link and it will open a new tab and map the recruits location relative to human coaches in your world and division

 ## Release Notes
+### v0.0.0.4
+1. Fixed issue where the URLs were not working correctly for certain schools.

 ### v0.0.0.3
 1. Resolved bug when changing Recruit Search to use the Raitings View where there is no Hometown column.